ka8725/ka8725.github.com/_posts/2013-09-05-cascading-selects-with-ajax-in-rails.md

   $('select[data-dynamic-selectable-url][data-dynamic-selectable-target]').dynamicSelectable()
 {% endhighlight %}

-To make our application work we should have controller which will be respond to route `/dynamic_select/:country_id/states`.
-Firstly see how I generate route:
+To make our application workable we should have a controller which will be responsible for the route `/dynamic_select/:country_id/states`.
+Firstly have a look at how I generate route:

 > config/routes.rb